copasi/COPASI/speed-test-suite/Profile_4.16-4.30.md

 HuangFerrel_sde.cps | RI5 time course (SDE) | (Build 226 onwards)

 ## Results
-This benchmark suit was used to profile the latest COPASI version (4.30) as well as several recent ones, as listed in Table 2.
+This benchmark suit was used to profile the latest COPASI version (4.30) against a number of recent ones, listed in Table 2.
 All of the tests were run on a computer with a Intel(R) Core(TM) i7-9700 CPU at 3.00 GHz running Slackware64 Linux distribution and the Linux 64 bit binaries distributed by the COPASI project.

+The most recent version (4.30) proved to be generally faster than all the previous ones.
+A number of operations had little change in speed (less than 13% change in either direction) since the last version (4.29): time course with Gillespie-type stochastic algorithms and time scale separation analysis.
+Time course integrations with the Gillespie algorithm (direct method) and its derivatives (Gibson-Bruck, tau-leap, adaptive tau-leap and hybrid methods) only gained 10-20% more speed.
+On the other hand, a number of tasks have gained considerable increase in speed: time course with LSODA (50%), time course with RADAU5 (30%), steady state solution (45-72%), and Lyapunov exponents (88%).
+Most optimization algorithms are also faster, though this seems to depend a lot on the problems.
+Those with largest improvement were Praxis (48-68%), NL2SOL (44%), truncated Newtwon (33-58%), Hooke-Jeeves (30-50%), Nelder-Mead (22-53%), and Levenberg-Marquardt (21-47%).

+Relative to version 4.16, the last version where the calculations were carried out from inside the model class, the speedup is often very large.
+Time course integration with LSODA being 3-fold faster, steady state calculations were 3 to 19-fold faster, Hooke-Jeeves optimization was 5-fold faster, and Levenberg-Marquardt optimization was an impressive 668-fold faster.

 Table 2.
 List of COPASI versions profiled
 Version | Build | Observations
 -----|-----|--------
-4.16 | 104 | computations carried out from biochemical model
+4.16 | 104 | computations carried out from biochemical model class
-4.17 | 135 | computations carried out in math model class
+4.17 | 135 | computations carried out in separate math model class
 4.19 | 140 | improved performance
 4.21 | 166 | improved performance of calculations
-4.24 | 197 | SDE solver (RI5)
+4.24 | 197 | SDE solver (RI5) introduced
 4.25 | 207 | improved SDE (RI5) solver, improved RK45 hybrid solver
 4.26 | 213 | updated convergence criterion to steady state
+4.27 | 217 |
 4.28 | 226 | updated convergence criterion to steady state
 4.29 | 228 |
 4.30 | 237 | just-in-time compiler for mathematical expressions

 ## Conclusion

+The most recent version of COPASI, 4.30, is significantly faster than the previous release, 4.28, particularly in the most often used tasks: time course integration and steady state solution.
+Compared with older versions, which unfortunately are still cited in recent publications, version 4.30 can be orders of magnitude faster.